 Price

 When I first saw the prices of the courses, my jaw dropped.
-They’re really expensive.
+They’re really expensive: they are several hundreds per course.

 You could find a 1-to-1 instructor for half that cost on italki, but then you’d also have to arrange the self-study aspect with another Chinese course.
 It can also be a little more challenging to align the content you self-study with an independent tutor and especially hard to find a tutor as skilled as those on GoEast.